 Just as land transactions differ from residential ones, so do the agents that handle them.
 Land agents and residential agents are not interchangeable.
 There are certain challenges and aspects of timberland properties that residential agents are not familiar with.
 Things such as access (or lack thereof), timber deeds or leases, hunting leases, mineral rights, standing timber values, conservation easements… The list goes on and on.

 So, before you begin your search for the ideal tract, the first thing you need to do is make sure you are represented by a qualified land professional that is knowledgeable in all aspects of timberland transactions.
-Your agent should have extensive knowledge on timber growth, stocking and harvesting.
+Your agent should have extensive knowledge of timber growth, stocking, and harvesting.
 They should also have a reasonable understanding of the local timber markets, such as what mills are in your area, what kind of timber they buy and what types of products they produce.

 In most cases, buyer representation doesn’t add anything to the cost of a land purchase.
 It truly serves as a helpful and valuable source for information.
 A good buyer’s agent will use his knowledge and experience to help you ask the right questions, select the right property and negotiate the best purchase price.
 They also have a fiduciary responsibility to you, which means it’s their duty to protect your interests.

 In many cases – such as mine – your agent may also be a consulting forester.
 If they are not, your next step should be to talk to and engage the services of a consulting forester alongside your agent to help evaluate potential properties.
 Working with a consulting forester is important because they can help you set your ownership goals and develop a management strategy for your future property.
 This will further help you to identify which properties you should be interested in.